-Use hand sanitiser before opening and after closing any gate locks
+Use hand sanitiser after closing the lock.

-Wash hands when you get home
+Wash hands when you get home.

-Observe “Social Distancing” with each other 2-3 metres
+Observe “Social Distancing” with each other 2 metres.

 If you take your children to the plot, ensure that they stay within its confines and do not run around on communal paths and spaces.